metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

 This table is the equivalent of a [DNA dot plot](https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics)) and allows to identify the main diagonal of the dot plot.

-{{< figure
+{{< fig
   src="fasta_dotplot.png"
+  id="dotplot"
-  alt="The scatter plot of the shared 4mers between sequences A & B" caption="**Shared 4mer positions**: Each point corresponds to a shared 4mer and is located at their respective positions on Sequence A & B. It corresponds to a thresholded DNA dot plot of both sequences.
+  alt="The scatter plot of the shared 4mers between sequences A & B" title="Shared 4mer positions:"
+  caption="Each point corresponds to a shared 4mer and is located at their respective positions on Sequence A & B. It corresponds to a thresholded DNA dot plot of both sequences.
 The red dotted line indicates the diagonal encompassing the more dots (here corresponding to 5 4mers).
-This diagonal corresponds to a difference of 5 between the postions." class="ma0 w-75"
+This diagonal corresponds to a difference of 5 between the postions."

 >}}